 Repeat with the other balloons in the cluster making sure to secure the two clusters to each other in a few different spots.
 Then move on to your next cluster.
 As you go, add more balloons to one side and increase and decrease the side of the garland to give it an asymmetrical look.

 Depending on the size of your install, you can make this garland up to 10-12′.
 If your install needs a bigger balloon garland, just repeat the process to create a second garland.
-When you are ready to install to the wall, use the command hooks to add hooks along the path you want the balloons to take, and then thread a piece of ribbon around one of the balloon cluster knots and tie to the command hook.
+When you are ready to install to the wall, add command hooks along the path you want the balloons to take.
+Then, thread a piece of ribbon around one of the balloon cluster knots and tie to the command hook.
 Repeat with a few hooks across the length of the garland.

-Once you have the main garland up, fill in with single balloons by gluing them onto the installation to fill in any gaps.
+Once you have the main garland up, fill in with single balloons by gluing them in to fill in any gaps.

 As you can see, each install is different.
-For this small dessert table garland, it only took me about 20-30 minutes to make, but the larger ones take around 4-5 hours if you are doing it all yourself.
+For this small dessert table garland, it only took me about 20-30 minutes to make.
+The larger ones, however, take around 4-5 hours if you are doing it all yourself.